heroku/webhooks-docs/README.md

 ## Receiving webhooks

 When webhook events are matched, they will make a post request to your server.
-The `Authorization` header will match the `authoriation` value from webhook creation and `Heroku-Webhook-Hmac-SHA256` will contain the signature obtained from signing the body with the `secret` value from webhook creation.
+The `Authorization` header will match the `authorization` value from webhook creation and `Heroku-Webhook-Hmac-SHA256` will contain the signature obtained from signing the body with the `secret` value from webhook creation.
 The result will be a request similar to this:

 ```
 POST myaddon.com/webhooks/01234567-89ab-cdef-0123-456789abcdef